-Transfer MMC → CPU
+Transfer memory card → CPU

-The transfer of the application program from the MMC into the CPU takes place depending on the file name after an overall reset or PowerON.
+The transfer of the application program from the memory card into the CPU takes place depending on the file name after an overall reset or PowerON.

-- S7PROG.WLDis read from the MMC after overall reset. - AUTOLOAD.WLD is read after PowerON from the MMC.
+- S7PROG.WLD is read from the memory card after overall reset. - AUTOLOAD.WLD is read from the memory card after PowerON.

-The blinking of the MC LED of the CPU marks the active transfer.
-Please regard that your user memory serves for enough space, otherwise your user program is not completely loaded and the SF LED gets on.
+A short lightning up of the MC LED of the CPU marks the active transfer.
+Please regard that your user memory serves for enough space for your user program, otherwise your user program is not completely loaded and the SF LED gets on.

-Transfer CPU → MMC
+Transfer CPU → memory card

-When the MMC has been installed, the write command stores the content of the battery buffered RAM as S7PROG.WLD on the MMC.
+When a memory card has been installed, the write command stores the content of the RAM as S7PROG.WLD on the memory card.

 The write command is controlled by means of the block area of the Siemens SIMATIC Manager 'PLC → Copy RAM to ROM'.
-During the write process the MC LED of the CPU is blinking.
-When the LED expires the write process is finished.
+The MC LED lights up during the write access.
+When the LED expires, the write process is finished.

-If this project is to be loaded automatically from the MMC with PowerON, you have to rename this on the MMC to AUTOLOAD.WLD.
+If this project is to be loaded automatically from the memory card with PowerON, you have to rename this to on the memory card to AUTO-LOAD.WLD.